jobts/dwm-git/README.md

 or you can download original sources and apply patches,  see PKGBUILD file

+## .xprofile file
+### The working sample is included to the package.
+Install optional dependencies and copy .xprofile to your home dir.

 ## Win key as Modkey.
 General keyboard shortcuts available.
 ### New keybord shortcuts: